Amansingh843369/Amansingh843369/README.md

 - 👋 Hi, I’m @Amansingh
 - 👀 I’m interested in  Web development
-- 🌱 I’m currently learning  Django
+- 🌱 I’m currently learning  Java and Selenium(Python).
 - 💞️ I’m looking to collaborate on group
 - 📫 How to reach me singhaman843369@gmail.com